MTV Tone of Voice — Youth & Cultural

 What is MTV's brand message?

-MTV's core message is about The voice of youth culture.
-Their concept "Youth culture revolution" drives their mission: To be the world's premier youth entertainment brand.
+MTV's core message: The voice of youth culture Their mission: To be the world's premier youth entertainment brand

 What makes MTV's brand voice unique?

 MTV stands out through their youth, cultural, revolutionary communication style.
-Their central brand tension — "Music vs. Reality" — shapes every message they craft in the Media sector.
+Their central brand tension, "Music vs. Reality", shapes how they communicate across the Media sector.

 What language style does MTV use?